Published : June 4, 2018

 The characteristics that differentiate fixed income from equity instruments are –

 When you plan for investments in equity, you mainly look for all kind of stocks and shares of a company are usually trade on any stock exchange platform.
-Or you consider for mutual funds that invest mainly in stocks.
+Or you consider mutual funds that invest mainly in stocks.
 But fixed-income investment instruments include corporate and government bonds and debt based mutual funds.
 Fixed deposits at banks & post office, savings bank accounts, and recurring deposits are also fixed income instruments.

 Equity is high-risk instruments but at the same time fetches high return.
 On the other hand, fixed income securities possess comparatively low risk and at the same time fetches low returns.